MikhailProg/telecom_task/README.md

 Here is a test task that an interviewee needs to accomplish as a part of a job interview.
 This task is from a company which produces telecom equipment.
-I've found its quite challenging that is why I publish the task and my solution.
+I've found its interesting that is why I publish the task and my solution.

 ## Test task